top of page

 Time Lapses

-For an additional 15% of the price of your portrait, I offer time-lapse recordings of the colored pencil process from start to finish, so you're able to see all of the hard work that went into your drawing.
+For an additional price, I offer time-lapse recordings of the colored pencil process from start to finish, so you're able to see all of the hard work that went into your drawing.
 You will be able to watch the entire process sped up into a 1-10 minute long video, depending on how long the drawing took to complete.
 Once your portrait is done, I will edit the time lapse video and send it to you through email, via a Google Drive link, where you will be able to download and share it.
 (Please note that the quality of the time lapse below had to be lowered in order to stream on this website.
-Your time lapse will be much higher quality)
+Your time lapse will be higher quality)

 Shipping & Packaging

 Each portrait is packaged using high quality and durable materials, ensuring protection during transit.
-Worldwide shipping is available, as well as in-person delivery of you are located near Canterbury, New Hampshire, U.S. 03224.
+Worldwide shipping is available.
 Your shipping costs will be calculated at the time of booking and added to your total.
-I will also send you a tracking number once the package is dropped off at the post office.
+I will send you your tracking number once the package is dropped off at the post office.

 FAQ